 Preheat an oven to 350F and line a baking sheet with parchment paper.

 Mix the dry ingredients in a large bowl.
-Make sure no clumps remain.
+Make sure no clumps remain from the coconut flour.

 Add the Greek yogurt to the dry ingredients and stir until a dough begins to form.

 Gradually add the chocolate chips in as you fold the dough.
 Once all the chocolate chips are added, use your hands to roll the dough into a large ball.

 Divide the dough into 6 pieces and flatten them into circles between your palms.
 (Cooking spray on the hands helps prevent sticking.)